moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * You can make a swap for [testnet cross chain assets here](https://moonbeam-swap.netlify.app/#/swap).
 * If you need more tokens in bulk for testing purposes don't hesitate to reach out to us in [Discord](https://discord.gg/moonbeam).

-## Resources for Bounty 1 - Use a GMP Protocol to Remotely Call a Contract
+## Building Cross Chain Resources
 Moonbeam has integrated with a variety of GMP protocols including Axelar, Hyperlane, LayerZero, and Wormhole.
 Of course, you can also use Polkadot's native XCM to perform cross chain contract calls within the Polkadot ecosystem.
-It's recommended that you familiarize yourself with the GMP protocol you'd like to build with by following their tutorial.
+You can familiarize yourself with each respective GMP protocol by following their tutorial.

 ### Building a Cross-Chain DApp with Axelar?
 Start Here
 * Make your first cross-chain contract call [in this step-by-step tutorial](https://moonbeam.network/blog/connected-contracts-axelar/)